Skip to contents

 Getting help

-• Suggestions and criticisms to improve the quality and usability of the package are welcome!
+Suggestions and criticisms aimed at improving the quality and usability of the package are highly encouraged.
+Your feedback is valuable in making {pliman} even better!

 Code of Conduct